getchopstick/chopstick-boilerplate/README.md

 For more information and examples please refer to the [documentation on our website](http://getchopstick.com/docs).

+## Browser support
+Chopstick aims to support all modern browsers.
+This includes latest versions of Chrome, Firefox and Safari and the latest mobile browsers on Android, iPhone and Windows Phone.
+Internet explorer is currently supported starting from IE9 and up.

 ## What is the Chopstick framework
 Chopstick is a framework based on the [ITCSS](http://itcss.io/) architecture and a series of principles.
 It creates a structure to easily set-up and build bespoke web projects.